Getting Started with Workspace ONE Experience Management

 We can see how simple it is to derive value from Experience Management in as little as one week:

 A bank set up a trial of Experience Management for 111 Windows devices that were just enrolled using Registered Mode within UEM, versus full management.
-Within an hour, the IT team was able to quickly see that about 65% of devices have a poor Experience Score, and the main contributor to the poor score is memory health (utilizing 85% or more of memory capacity).
+Within an hour, the IT team was able to quickly see that about 65% of devices had a poor Experience Score, and the main contributor to the poor score was memory health (utilizing 85% or more of memory capacity).

-The customer’s service desk team confirmed that most of the users have devices with 8GB memory and agreed the machine specifications clearly are not enough to run applications required for the business.
+This customer’s service desk team confirmed that most of the users had devices with 8GB memory and agreed the machine specifications clearly are not enough to run applications required for the business.
 However, the team now has data to back up this claim.
 In the next device refresh, they will invest in devices with 16GB memory.

 The team also drilled down into devices that already had 16GB memory and was able to show that a device with 16GB memory only had 55% memory utilization at worst.